rafaover/rafaover/README.md

 # 💫 About Me:

-From Business/Project Management as a partner now moving to Software Development.
+From partner for 15yrs in Advertising industry to Software Engineering.
 <br> I’m interested in Mobile Development.
 Currently working on MATip App and PatientTruth.
 <br> I’m currently learning Android Development (Kotlin + Jetpack Compose) and Web Development.
 <br> I’m looking to collaborate.
+If you need a brainstorm of ideas, I'm interested.
 <br> 📫 How to reach me by email (rafamsilva@gmail.com)

 ## 🌐 Socials: